Tyrrrz/Tyrrrz.me/src/data/blog-posts/expression-trees/Post.md

 }
 ```

-First off, we're calling `Expression.Parameter` in order to construct a parameter expression.
-We can use this instance to resolve the value of a particular parameter.
+First of all, we're calling `Expression.Parameter` in order to construct a parameter expression.
+We will be able to use it to resolve the value of a particular parameter.

 Following that, we are relying on reflection to resolve a reference to the `string.IsNullOrWhiteSpace` method.
-We use `Expression.Call` to create a method invocation expression that calls `string.IsNullOrWhiteSpace` with the parameter resolved by the expression we created earlier.
+We use `Expression.Call` to create a method invocation expression that represents a call to `string.IsNullOrWhiteSpace` with the parameter resolved by the expression we created earlier.
 To perform a logical "not" operation on the result, we're calling `Expression.Not` to wrap the method call.
-This constitutes the condition part of the ternary expression we're building.
+Incidentally, this expression constitutes the condition part of the ternary expression we're building.

 To compose the positive clause, we're constructing an "add" operation with the help of `Expression.Add`.
-As the operands to this binary expression, we're providing a constant expression for string `"Greetings, "` and the parameter expression from earlier.
+As the operands, we're providing a constant expression for string `"Greetings, "` and the parameter expression from earlier.

-As for the negative clause, we're using `Expression.Constant` to create a `null` constant expression.
+Then, for the negative clause, we're using `Expression.Constant` to create a `null` constant expression.
 To ensure that the `null` value is typed correctly, we explicitly specify the type as the second parameter.

 Finally, we're combining all of the above parts together to create our ternary conditional operator.